@remix-run/server-runtime

 + }

-Then you can infer the loader data by using typeof loader
+Then you can infer the loader data by using typeof loader as the type

-variable in useLoaderData
+variable in useLoaderData:

 - let data = useLoaderData() as LoaderData;